sabahallah/frontend-zone/css-and-design/css-outline.md

         @include clearfix;

         /* Using the attribute selector
-            ^ select all elements which have a class attribute and strat with col-
+            ^ select all elements which have a class attribute and value starts with col-
-            $ select all elements which have a class attribute and end with col-
+            $ select all elements which have a class attribute and value ends with col-
-            * select all elements which have a class attribute and contains col- */ [class^="col-"] {
+            * select all elements which have a class attribute and value contains col- */ [class^="col-"] {
             background-color: orange;
             float: left;